Updated on January 21, 2025

 CONS of hours capacity planning

-Bottom line- Hours capacity planning is the more popular option for project managers that need an accurate representation of time.
-Smaller teams in fields like content production probably won’t need to put in the time and energy it requires, while larger teams in industries like software development will want to leverage hours capacity to stay on top of their resource management.
+Bottom line- Hours-based capacity planning is the more popular option for project managers that need an accurate representation of time.
+Smaller teams in fields like content production probably won’t need to put in the time and energy it requires, while larger teams in industries like software development will want to leverage hours capacity to stay on top of their budget.

 If you want to leverage both hours and task capacity planning, you’ll need a robust resource management tool.
 Not all the platforms out there have this kind of functionality, so make sure to do your research.